 Marc Adams School of Woodworking The Premier Woodworking School in North America

-We are thrilled to begin our 21st season providing you with the finest in hands-on woodworking education.
-This season promises to bring a stimulating line-up of woodworking classes and workshops, taught by the very best woodworkers the world has to offer, in the very best equipped facilities in North America.
+We are thrilled to kick off our 24rd season; providing you with the finest in hands-on woodworking education.
+Our new season promises to bring you an inspiring line-up of hands-on woodworking classes and workshops, taught by the very best woodworkers the world has to offer, in the best equipped facilities available anywhere in North America.

 Click image to play video